-Astronomy 1142: Review Guide For Midterm
+Astronomy 2142: Review Guide For Midterm

-The midterm exam will be Wednesday, October 13, in class.
+The midterm exam will be Monday, February 24, in class.
 The exam will consist of multiple choice questions and a short essay.
 It will take the whole class period.

 You may bring one page (both sides) of handwritten notes, and a calculator.
+You may not use your phone during the exam, even as a calculator, and you may not use your computer or tablet.

 There will be two Q&A review sessions, both optional, but likely to be very helpful.
-The first will be after class (4-5:15 pm) on Monday, October 11, in our usual classroom.
-The second will be in McPherson Lab, room 4054, from 5:30 pm - 6:45 pm, on Tuesday, October 12.
-I will run the first, and the course TA, John Bredall, will run the second.
+Both will be be in McPherson Lab, room 4054.
+The first will be Thursday, 2/20, 4-5:15 pm, and the second will be Friday, 2/21, 5-6:15 pm.
+I will run the first, and Wynne Turner will run the second.
 Both of these reviews are Q&A, so it's up to you to bring in questions, which can be on any aspect of the material, problem sets, etc. You will also benefit from hearing your classmates questions.
 We won't answer "will this be on the exam?" questions, but we'll try to give useful guidance to the importance of topics and levels of detail.

-The topics for the midterm are the black hole overview (course introduction), Newton's theory of motion and gravity, Special Relativity, and General Relativity, up through what we cover in Monday's lecture.
+The topics for the midterm are the black hole overview (course introduction), Newton's theory of motion and gravity, Special Relativity, and General Relativity, up through what we cover in Friday's lecture.